Trust img

 Most of us can relate to the burning sensation after urinating.
 However common, it is a serious health concern that we must not ignore.
 In this article, Dr Shalabh Agrawal, the best urologist in Gurgaon, talks about the reason for pain during and after urination.

-Dysuria is a urological health concern in which a person feels burning and pain when urinating.
-Most people experience pain and burning after urination at the opening of the urethra (the tube that carries urine for removal from the body).
+• Dysuria is a urological health concern in which a person feels burning and pain when urinating or after urination at the opening of the urethra (the tube that carries urine for removal from the body).

 What are the symptoms of dysuria?